 The firm is a founding member of Floridians for Better Transportation.
 GrayRobinson professionals have represented both the Canaveral Port Authority and the Melbourne Airport Authority as its state-level lobbyists and, in the case of the airport for many years, also as general counsel.
 In addition, our team was integral in the passage of the Charter County Transit Surtax amendment for The Central Florida Regional Transportation Authority (LYNX), to ensure that Orange County had the option to levy its transportation tax (by voter referendum) to provide a permanent funding source for public transportation.

-Water, Wastewater, Stormwater & Utilities
+Water, Wastewater, Stormwater and Utilities

 For more than thirty years, the firm has represented more than 50 cities and counties in various environmental matters, from negotiating complex but cost-saving consent orders for municipal and industrial utility operations to defending or leading the permitting of public facility projects and operations throughout Florida.
 These public projects include water, wastewater, and electric plants; pipelines; civic/convention centers; university campuses; governmental operation buildings; resource recovery plants; landfills; expressways; interchanges; and numerous other facilities.